truzo/tomango-2018/site/content/blog/early-warning-system-slack-integration.md

 title: "Early warning system with Slack integration"
 author: "trys"
 date: 2016-05-06 14:41:20
-excerpt: We created a cheery early warning system for our server with a Slack integration. blog/categories:
+description: We created a cheery early warning system for our server with a Slack integration. blog/categories:
  - tips-and-advice
 ---